MicrosoftDocs/VBA-Docs/api/PowerPoint.Ruler.md

 ## Example

 Use the [Ruler](PowerPoint.TextFrame.Ruler.md)property of the  **TextFrame** object to return the **Ruler** object that represents the ruler for the text in the specified shape.
-Use the[TabStops](PowerPoint.Ruler.TabStops.md)property to return the  **TabStops** object that contains the tab stops on the ruler.
-Use the[Levels](PowerPoint.Ruler.Levels.md)property to return the  **RulerLevels** object that contains the indentation settings for text outline levels.
+Use the [TabStops](PowerPoint.Ruler.TabStops.md)property to return the  **TabStops** object that contains the tab stops on the ruler.
+Use the [Levels](PowerPoint.Ruler.Levels.md)property to return the  **RulerLevels** object that contains the indentation settings for text outline levels.
 The following example sets a left-aligned tab stop at 2 inches (144 Points) and sets a hanging indent for the text in object two on slide one in the active presentation.

 ```vb